Bookroo/bookroo.github.io/_posts/2018-02-20-bookroo-interview-with-cale-atkinson.md

 **Bookroo: How do you think your recent trip to Portugal will shape your future work?**

-_Cale: I think travelling and seeing/experiencing different parts of the world is a wonderful way to bring new inspiration into your work.
+_Cale: I think traveling and seeing/experiencing different parts of the world is a wonderful way to bring new inspiration into your work.
 We’ll see if any future books have a European flair to them!
 Portugal has so much beauty in its cities!
 The amazing tiles on buildings, bright colours, plants growing everywhere!
 I hope I get to put everything I’m taking in out here into a future project :)_

 ![Children's Book Author and Illustrator Cale Atkinson]({{site.baseurl}}/assets/img/posts/Seville_Caleedit.jpg)